GSGBen/t2md/README.md

 - Run `t2md.exe --output-folder <backup destination folder>` again.
   A t2md subfolder will be created under this and all Trello boards will be backed up to it.
   - **WARNING:** The entire t2md subfolder will be deleted and recreated each time.

+## Exporting to Obsidian or other knowledgebase formats

+Run `t2md.exe --help` to see options to improve this.
+Recommended:

+- `--always-use-forward-slashes`
+- `--no-numbering`

 ## Videogames